 Dessert boards are definitely best when assembled and served fresh.
 However, you can make a lot of the ingredients ahead of time.
 If you are making your own biscotti, gingerbread men, or cookies, you can make them a few days in advance.
 Store the homemade items in airtight containers until you are ready to put the tray together.

 You can also start assembling your Christmas dessert the morning you’d like to serve it.
-Get everything nicely organized and then loosely wrap the tray with plastic wrap.
+Get everything nicely organized.
+Then, loosely wrap the tray with plastic wrap.
 You can keep it at room temperature for about 3 to 4 hours.
-If you want to make the dessert board at the beginning of the day and serve it in the afternoon or after dinner, be sure to put the cheesecake dip, if using, in the fridge.
+If you want to make the dessert board at the beginning of the day and serve it in the afternoon or after dinner, be sure to put any cold or dairy-based items, in the fridge.
 You can always add it right to the tray before serving.

 The best way to prep a charcuterie board is to just get all of the ingredients ready to add to the tray.
 Unwrap any candies that need to be unwrapped, bake any cookies that you need to bake, and prep any dips you will be using.
 Then, when the time comes to put everything together, it will be super easy!

 My dessert charcuterie board is full of sweet treats, so you are definitely going to want some water!
-Other than that, try pairing the board with a sweet dessert wine like a riesling.
-A fun, festive cocktail would also be great.
+Other than that, try pairing the board with a sweet dessert wine like a riesling, a festive cocktail, or mugs of hot chocolate.

 Christmas Dessert Charcuterie Board